 The Centralized option would be most similar to the original CIFSG but would also carry the highest costs and face the challenges in Center location and filling on-site staffing needs.
 Decentralized - Distributed Network concept provides more flexibility in staffing and provides greater out-reach potential provided by having a geographically diverse team of instructors.
 This concept would have lower start-up costs and would rely primarily on virtual training.
-The Hybrid Networking approach would combine both virtual and inperson training and has the advantage of starting with a small core team of instructors but can expand as needed reducing start-up costs.
-The Joint Sponsorship builds on the recognition that other stakeholder governmental, non-governmental, academic, and private interests have remained involved in the development of environmental flow and water level conservation methods and that joining forces would increase training curricula.
+The Centralized Distributed Network approach is similar to the Decentralized concept but would include a single centralized location that houses core administrative and technical staff that would serve as a hub to regionally based satellite centers (other universities) most knowledgeable of local and regional training needs.
+Both distributed network approaches would combine virtual and in-person training and would have the advantage of starting with a small core team of instructors but can expand as needed, reducing start-up costs.
+The Joint Sponsorship concept builds on the recognition that stakeholders from governmental, non-governmental, academic, and private interests have remained involved in the development of instream flow and water level conservation methods and that further collaboration will continue to update new and innovative approaches to IFWLC and increase integration of relevant topics into the training curricula.